matthieugomez/statar/README.md

 stataR
 ======

 A tentative *beta* package for Stata users.
-The goal is to code common Stata idioms in R when they're harder to do in `data.table`.
+I coded common Stata idioms when they're not intuitive in `data.table`.

-Some words abour the syntax
+Syntax is close to Stata:
-- Variable arguments accept character vectors and wildcards.
+- Arguments in the option `cols` accept character vectors and wildcards.
 They can be negated with "-".
-- Possible commands within `eset` and `edo` are predefined - allowing for the use of shortcuts like Stata
+- Possible commands within `eset` and `edo` are predefined - which allows the use of shortcuts like `sum` instead of `summarize`.

 ````R